|

 a predictable farce, because just like many of the supporting

-performances, the script is over-the-top in a non-charming way.
+performances, the script is over-the-top in an often unappealing way.
 That is

-not to say that She-Devil isn't a film one can enjoy at some
+not to say that She-Devil isn't a film to be enjoyed on some

 accomplished performance.
-She has fun with a part that, to be honest, is
+She has fun with a part that, unfortunately, is

 |